kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 5 - Grow/Sprint 1 - Leading Change as an Individual.md

 - [ ] “I understand where you’re coming from.
 It doesn’t sound like this is the time to try something different, but please keep it in mind for future efforts.”

 ---

+## Knowledge Check

+---

+1\.
+True or False

+**When preparing for a difficult conversation, it is best to clarify the problem in your own mind first and do a little research to understand the opposing mindset.**

+- [x] True
+- [ ] False

+> Correct!
+Clarifying your thinking and considering the other person’s mindset helps you prepare for a more thoughtful, productive conversation.

+---

+2\.
+Scenario-Based Multiple Choice

+**Scenario:**
+You're working with a team in your agency that is planning for government/end user reviews of a software product.
+The team has traditionally held 2–3 day sessions after six months of development to collect feedback all at once.
+You want to explore whether a more iterative approach would be better, given the difficulty of gathering users for long reviews and the benefits of earlier feedback.

+You have a good working relationship with the team lead.
+She responds to your suggestion by saying:
+> “I really appreciate all you’re doing to transform how we do business around here, but we don’t have time or money to break up our reviews and hold them more iteratively.
+We only have a year period of performance, and our budget is tight!
+I know what the Agile Manifesto says about the importance of customer collaboration—and we’re doing it!
+But we’re also adapting it to the realities of the government and our agency.”

+**How should you respond?**

+- [x] “Can you talk me through your past experiences with the 2-3 day sessions and how they’ve been used to gather customer feedback?
+What has worked well?
+What hasn’t?”
+- [ ] “I have a great case study from another agency about how they implemented this approach and mitigated risk.
+It really can work in government!”
+- [ ] “I understand where you’re coming from.
+It doesn’t sound like this is the time to try something different, but please keep it in mind for future efforts.”

+> Correct!
+This response invites collaboration and reflection without being confrontational.
+It acknowledges the team’s experience and opens a productive dialogue.

+---
 ## Introduction -  Building Your Resilience

 >As an inventor, Edison made 1,000 unsuccessful attempts at inventing the light bulb.
 When a reporter asked, "How did it feel to fail 1,000 times?"
 Edison replied, "I didn't fail 1,000 times.
 The light bulb was an invention with 1,000 steps."